 The County generally agrees with this Recommendation.
 The total budgets for the DA's Office and the PDP are unequal.
 The issue, however, is not necessarily funding parity, but whether the PDP has sufficient funds to meet its mandate of providing high quality representation for the County's indigent defendants.
-The County will review the findings of the independent evaluator with respect to the PDP's staffing and access to investigators, expert witnesses, research materials, consultants, and
+The County will review the findings of the independent evaluator with respect to the PDP's staffing and access to investigators, expert witnesses, research materials, consultants, and any other resources they need to competently and zealously represent their clients.

+FISCAL IMPACT:

-FISCAL IMPACT: There is no fiscal impact associated with accepting this report. is in a most in base according a most open.
+There is no fiscal impact associated with approving this amended response to the Report.